kule/redgreen/README.markdown

 To:
     self.failed_results_re = /^\s+\d+\) (?:\e\[\d+m)?(?:Failure|Error)(?:\e\[0m)?:\n(.*?)\((.*?)\)/

-I'll pop an email over to the ZenTest guys to see if they are okay to make this change.

 This then allows the regular expression to ignore the colour escape codes and it picks up the correct amount of failures.

+FYI I'll pop an email over to the ZenTest guys to see if they are okay to make this change.

 ## Other Minor Changes